nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

-1. As shown in the screenshot below, once `list_name` command is entered, **Zoe** moved from the first index to the last index, as Zoe is the last according to alphabetical order.
+1. As shown in the screenshot below, once `list_name` command is entered, **Zoe** moved from the first index to the third index, as Zack is arranged according to alphabetical order.

 ### Show a patient's information: `show`